Mitigating Spurious Correlation via Distributionally Robust Learning with Hierarchical Ambiguity Sets: Implementation Details

 \section{Implementation Details}

 For experiments involving our newly constructed datasets, we reimplemented both our proposed method and the relevant baselines.
 When certain baselines lacked reported results for a given dataset, we used the performance from \cite{zhang2022correct} and \cite{hanimproving} if available; otherwise, we performed our own reimplementations under consistent settings.
 In particular, for the original CMNIST dataset, we reimplemented experiments for DFR and PDE, since their original papers did not include CMNIST results.
 In all other cases, we referenced performance metrics from each baseline’s primary source.
-All experiments were conducted on an NVIDIA GeForce RTX 3090 GPU.
+All experiments were conducted on an NVIDIA GeForce RTX 3090 GPU, and we make our code available at \url{https://github.com/Sung-Ho-Jo/hierarchical-dro}.

 Across all datasets, we employed the torchvision implementation of ResNet-50 pretrained on ImageNet, training with SGD at a momentum of \(0.9\) and a batch size of \(128\), following \cite{sagawa2019distributionally}.
 Our approach also introduces a perturbation parameter $\epsilon$ to control within-group uncertainty.
 Specifically, we define $\epsilon_g = \epsilon / \sqrt{n_g}$, where $n_g$ represents the size of group $g$ in the training data.
 To determine $\epsilon$, we performed a grid search over the set $\{12/255,\, 24/255,\, 36/255,\, 48/255,\, 60/255,\, 72/255,\, 84/255,\, 96/255\}$, scaling each value by $\sqrt{n_{\text{min}}}$.
 Here, $n_{\text{min}} = \min_g n_g$ denotes the smallest group size in the training set.
 Additionally, we tuned the generalization adjustment parameter \(C\) over \(\{0,\,1,\,2,\,3\}\), as described in Section~3.3 of \cite{sagawa2019distributionally}.
 This setup was applied consistently across every dataset.